google/adb-sync/README.md

 adb-sync --help
 ```

-To synchronize your music files from ~/Music to your device, type:
+To synchronize your music files from ~/Music to your device, type one of:

 ```
+adb-sync ~/Music /sdcard
 adb-sync ~/Music/ /sdcard/Music
 ```

 To synchronize your music files from ~/Music to your device, deleting files you
-removed from your PC, type:
+removed from your PC, type one of:

 ```
-adb-sync --delete ~/Music/ /sdcard/Music
+adb-sync --delete ~/Music /sdcard adb-sync --delete ~/Music/ /sdcard/Music
 ```